disorderedmaterials/dissolve/web/content/examples/emim-oac/step2.md

 Now we have a full description of our cation - if you look on the **Forcefield** section on the species tab you can see that Dissolve has calculated the total charge on the molecule from both atom types and species atoms.
 Both of these should be `+1`.

-{{< tip text="You'll notice that there is a warning icon next to the total species atom charge, and an error symbol next to the total atom type charge.
-TODO" />}}
+{{< tip text="You'll notice that there are warning icons next to the total species atom and atom type charges.
+These are there only to indicate that the total charge is non-zero - we know that our species are ions, so we ignore these warnings." />}}

 ### OAc Anion